gulsharan/ngx-conditional-child-routes/README.md

 }
 ```

-## 3. Register the provider in your module
+## 3. Register your conditional route loader in the root module
 ```typescript
 import { NGX_CONDITIONAL_ROUTES_LOADER } from 'ngx-conditional-child-routes';